 Your second income

 The Fool's very own Shannon Zimmerman has had years of experience in the mutual fund industry, and now he heads up our Champion Funds newsletter service.
-If you'd like to peek at Shannon's list of first-class fund recommendations, as well as fund-manager interviews, discussion boards, and funds to avoid, a free guest pass is yours for the taking.
-Shannon's recommendations have beaten the market and relevant benchmarks 25% to 17% since the service began.
+If you'd like to peek at Shannon's list of first-class fund recommendations -- as well as fund-manager interviews, discussion boards, and funds to avoid -- a free guest pass is yours for the taking.
+Shannon's recommendations have beaten the market and relevant benchmarks 31% to 18% since the service began.

 You can use mutual funds to enhance your existing income or savings.
-Start today with a free 30-day guest pass to Champion Funds.
+Start today with a free 30-day trial of Champion Funds.

 This article was originally published on April 27, 2006.
 It has been updated.

 Fool sector head Shruti Basavaraj once bought an income booster from a late-night infomercial, but it didn't work.
-She owns shares of Johnson & Johnson, which is a Motley Fool Income Investor recommendation.
-Coke and Home Depot are Inside Value picks.
-The Motley Fool'sdisclosure policy is a dream come true.
+She does not own shares of any company mentioned above.
+The Motley Fool's disclosure policy is a dream come true.